3n0ugh/Python-Notes/11-Bytes and Bytearrays.md

    - .fromhex() Method
       - hexdecimal characters to byte.

-- Bytearrays are immutable.
-If you want to change any bytearray, you need to define again.
+- Byte arrays are immutable.
+If you want to change any byte array, you need to define it again.
-- To create a bytearray we use bytearray() function.
+- To create a byte array, use the bytearray() function.
    ```python
       bytearray(b"PDF-1.7")
    ```